CraryPrimitiveMan/awesome-with-star/awesome/ripienaar_free-for-dev.md

    * [Ora](https://ora.pm/) - Agile task management & team collaboration.
 Free for up to 3 users and files are limited to 10 MB.
    * [Tadum](https://tadum.app) - Meeting agenda and minutes app designed for recurring meetings, free for teams up to 10
    * [Basecamp](https://basecamp.com/personal) - To-do lists, milestone management, forum-like messaging, file sharing, and time tracking.
 Up to 3 projects, 20 users, and 1GB of storage space.
+   * [GraphQL Inspector](https://github.com/marketplace/graphql-inspector) - GraphQL Inspector ouputs a list of changes between two GraphQL schemas.
+Every change is precisely explained and marked as breaking, non-breaking or dangerous.

 ## Storage and Media Processing

    * [redbooth.com](https://redbooth.com) — P2P file syncing, free for up to 2 users
    * [cloudinary.com](https://cloudinary.com/) — Image upload, powerful manipulations, storage and delivery for sites and apps, with libraries for Ruby, Python, Java, PHP, Objective-C and more.
 Perpetual free tier includes 7,500 images/month, 2 GB storage, 5 GB bandwidth
+   * [easyDB.io](https://easydb.io/) — one-click, hosted database provider.
+They provide a database for the programming language of your choice for development purposes.
+The DB is ephemeral and will be deleted after 24 or 72 hours on the free tier.
    * [piio.co](https://piio.co/) — Responsive image optimization and delivery for every website.
 Free plan for developers and personal websites.
 Includes free CDN, WebP and Lazy Loading out of the box.
    * [gumlet.com](https://www.gumlet.com/) — Image resize-as-a-service.
 It also optimizes images and performs delivery via CDN.
 Free tier includes 1 GB bandwidth and unlimited number of image processing every month for 1 year.
    * [plot.ly](https://plot.ly/) — Graph and share your data.
 Free tier includes unlimited public files and 10 private files